hardmooth/wikidpad2markdown/README.md

 Transforms wikidpad pages to markdown syntax.
 Also planned to upload pages to confluence cloud.

 [wikidPad](https://wikidpad.sourceforge.net/) is an open source wiki-like notebook.
-As it is not actively developed since 2018 this script helps to migrate to other wiki tools using [Markdown](https://markdown.de/)
+As it is not actively developed since 2018 this script helps to migrate to other wiki tools (i.e. Confluence) using [Markdown](https://markdown.de/)

-> :warning: **This project has just been started and is not usable yet.**
+> :warning: **This project has just been started and has not been tested on real life wikis.**

 ## Usage